 The RustWeek unconference is an invite-only event for Rust maintainers, on Fri May 16 & Sat May 17.

-The goal of the unconference is to facilitate maintainers to work together in-person, to collaborate with other maintainer groups and with members of Rust project teams.
+The goal of the unconference is to facilitate maintainers to work together in-person, including cross-collaboration with other maintainer groups and with members of Rust project teams.

 The unconf is part of RustWeek 2025, held in Utrecht, The Netherlands from May 12 - 17.